lanly-dev/garage/twilio/README.md

-$1/month for a Twilio number
+$1/month for a Twilio number \
-Need to verify the to-phone-number in order to send SMS in trial account
+Need to verify the to-phone-number in order to send SMS to the number in trial account